 I think the key to post-processing with luminosity masks is not afraid to experiment and fail.
 I agree, this takes time but I feel the results are often worth the time invested.

 Once you start experimenting with luminosity masks, you'll get the hang of it really quick and start developing your own routine.
 Just like how I use multiple masks with subtle adjustments.

-Keep on playing with it and you might discover a new way of using luminosity masks, like this one!
+Keep on playing with it and you might discover a new way of using luminosity masks!